moj124/web_crawler/README.md

 # web_crawler
 The web_crawler is a asynchoronous gevent link crawler that maps all the associated local links constrained by the input webpage url.
-For a website with many links such as 14,500 links expect the program to take 9 minutes to complete.

 PLEASE MAKE SURE YOU RUN THE FOLLOWING COMMAND FOR CORRECT EXECUTION AND SAVING OF THE LOCAL LINK RELATIONS JSON FILE TO /DATA FOLDER:
 ```cmd